-The ability to adapt creates advantage Agile processes are required to meet business goals To facilitate this Leaders need resources and skills to flex thinking and behaviours to match their current reality This mental capital is enabled through selfleadership personal insights and ways to enhance relationships through key factors
+The ability to adapt creates advantage.
+Agile processes are required to meet business goals.
+To facilitate this, Leaders need resources and skills to flex thinking and behaviours to match their current reality.
+This ‘mental capital’ is enabled through self-leadership: personal insights and ways to enhance relationships through 5key factors.

 Leading in today’s culturally diverse workplaces with multidimensional processes and stakeholders requires individuals to adapt to new environments, learn new skills and manage a range of stresses and strains between the interface of professional and personal life.

 Leaders may find themselves catapulted into new environments such as taking a senior role and having to move to a different country or culture.
 Alternatively, their career may develop more organically with time to assimilate roles and develop skills over a longer period of time.
 Either approach requires the individual to transition to a new role and situation effectively.
 In the world of performance management systems this no doubt means with no detriment to ’the numbers’ or the measures of success.

 Mental capital is the sum total of all the resources we have available in any situation.
 These include inherent characteristics, such as our genetic personality traits and predispositions, and also the skills and experience we acquire through our lives to manage our life course and situation.
 The big five personality traits of conscientiousness, neuroticism, extraversion, agreeableness and openness to experience all impact our behaviours and therefore how we operate as leaders.
 In addition, the skills and abilities we have learnt through our lives support the development of core leadership competencies and the ability and degree of flexibility as leaders.